 Rainbow Reef

-Another fun Oahu Hawaii scuba diving spots for beginners is Rainbow Reef on the South Shore.
+Another fun Oahu Hawaii scuba diving spot for beginners is Rainbow Reef on the South Shore.
 It’s super calm water and only 20-60 feet deep.

 Here, you might see Spotted Puffer Fish, Manta Rays, Moray Eels, and plenty of other Hawaii sea life!